AdaCore/training_material/courses/gnat_studio/010_gnat_studio.rst

 + Common GUI for version control systems

-  + Predefined support for Git , Subversion, CVS, Rational Clearcase
+  + Predefined support for many version control systems
   + Manual integration allowed for other tools

 + GNAT-specific tools, if installed